4nggita17/customer-transaction-analysis/README.md

 - Synthetic data generation
 - Hidden discount/tax logic not provided in the dataset

-For analytical consistency, the `amount` column was treated as the source of truth for revenue calculations.
+For analytical consistency, the `total_purchase_amount` column was treated as the source of truth for revenue calculations.

 ---